 Amnesia may be transient (as occurs after brain trauma), fixed (as occurs after a serious event such as encephalitis, global ischemia, or cardiac arrest), or progressive (as occurs with degenerative dementias, such as Alzheimer disease).

 Memory deficits more commonly involve facts (declarative memory) and, less commonly, skills (procedural memory).

-Posttraumatic amnesias for the periods immediately before and after concussion or more severe head trauma seem to result from medial temporal lobe injury.
-More severe injuries may affect larger areas of memory storage and recall, as can many diffuse cerebral disorders that cause dementia.
+Posttraumatic amnesias for the periods immediately before and after concussion or moderate or severe head trauma seem to result from medial temporal lobe injury.
+Moderate or severe trauma may affect larger areas of memory storage and recall, as can many diffuse cerebral disorders that cause dementia.

-Psychologic disturbances of memory result from extreme psychologic trauma or stress (see Dissociative Disorders: Dissociative Amnesia).
+Psychologic disturbances of memory result from extreme psychologic trauma or stress (see Dissociative Amnesia).

 Any underlying disorder or psychologic cause must be treated.
 However, some patients with acute amnesia improve spontaneously.
-Certain disorders that cause amnesia (eg, Alzheimer's disease, Korsakoff's psychosis, herpes encephalitis) can be treated; however, treatment of the underlying disorder may or may not lessen the amnesia.
-If it does not, no specific measures can hasten recovery or improve the outcome.
+Certain disorders that cause amnesia (eg, Alzheimer disease, Korsakoff psychosis, herpes encephalitis) can be treated; however, treatment of the underlying disorder may or may not lessen the amnesia.
+Cholinergic drugs (eg, donepezil) may improve memory slightly and temporarily in patients with Alzheimer disease; these drugs are often also tried when another dementia is the cause.
+Otherwise, no specific measures can hasten recovery or improve the outcome.

 Last full review/revision July 2013 by Juebin Huang, MD, PhD